dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 - Support for `System.ComponentModel.TypeConverter` in the `GetValue<TypeToReturn>()` method or another new method.
 Currently the serializer does not support this either.
 - Support for reference handling because:
   - Performance.
 When reference handling is enabled, all nodes must be materialized eagerly.
   - Likely not expected since a DOM is lower-level than an object graph.
-Consumers would expect the metadata to be available to them programmatically, not hidden.
+Consumers would expect the metadata to be available to them programmatically, not hidden (although it could be an option).
 - `Equals()`, `==` and `!=` operators.
 These would be slow since they imply a deep compare in non-trivial cases.
 The `IEqualityComparer<T>` mechanism is more suitable.
 It would be useful for those with a custom dictionary or similar cases; it would likely use the case senstivity options for comparing property names.
 - `ToString()`.
 Similar to `Equals` etc above, this would be very slow since it would imply serialization. `ToJsonString()` is the proposal here instead.
 Note that for debugging, a `[DebuggerDisplay]` attribute can be added to `JsonNode` that can perform a limited `ToJsonString()` such as the first 100 characters or so.